-Strong earthquake rocks central Morocco - no casualties reported
+Morocco earthquake: Casualties reported after strong tremors

 - Published

-A strong earthquake of magnitude 6.8 has hit central Morocco, sending people rushing into the streets, but there are no reports of casualties yet.
+A strong earthquake of magnitude 6.8 has hit central Morocco, sending people rushing into the streets - with unconfirmed reports of casualties.

-The epicentre was 71km (44 miles) southwest of Marrakesh at a depth of 18.5 km, the US Geological Survey said.
+The epicentre was 71km (44 miles) south-west of Marrakesh at a depth of 18.5 km, the US Geological Survey said.
 The quake struck at 23:11 local time (22:11 GMT).

 Unverified video clips on X (formerly Twitter) show damaged buildings and rubble-strewn streets.